RareSkills/solana-tutorial/content/solana-logs-transaction-history/en/solana-logs-transaction-history.md

 getTransactions(myAddress, 3);
 ```

-Note that the actual content of the transaction is retrieved using the `getParsedTransaction` RPC method.
+Note that the actual content of the transaction is retrieved using the `getParsedTransaction` RPC method, which is only supported in the `@solana/web3.js` SDK.
+For other libraries, see `getTransaction` instead.

 *Originally Published February, 20, 2024*